jirkapok/GasPlanner/doc/roadmap.md

 * Design and implement comparison of two different complex dive profiles including consumed gas based on reserve calculation strategy.
 From the presented results, diver should be able identify potential risks associated with the difference and needs to be able apply safe decisions.
 * Analyze possible options from use ability perspective and responsiveness and design responsive UI.
 * Measure and compare implemented algorithms performance and propose memory and CPU optimizations.
+* Provide screenshots from consumption diff in concurrent apps

 * Business scenarios:
   * 1. Dive > user surface rest (minutes delay/surface interval) > 2. dive